matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- For List Collection, even if you had not implement hashCode method in the Student class you would have a true in return.
+- For List Collection, even if you had not implements hashCode method in the Student class you would have a true in return.
 - If your entity will be part of a Set collection, override its equals and hashCode methods.
 - **Business keys - enrId**.